 Most countries do not have VOA (Visa on Arrival).

-The safest way to make sure you’re good to go is to do a little research.
+The safest way to make sure you’re ready is to do a little research.

-Much like Backpacking Thailand, Vietnam’s a great country to travel around via bus, or minivan.
-To be honest, Vietnam has some of the most spacious, and comfortable buses I’ve ever seen in Southeast Asia.
-Some buses even have lay down seats.
-Sleeper buses come with their own beds.
+Much like Backpacking in Thailand, Vietnam’s a great country to travel around via bus, or minivan.
+To be honest, Vietnam has some of the most spacious and comfortable buses I’ve ever seen in Southeast Asia.
+Some buses even have lay-down seats.
+Sleeper buses come with their beds.
 And minivans give you space for an AC.

-For most stops of this itinerary we will be using popular bus routes in Vietnam.
+For most stops on this itinerary, we will use popular bus routes in Vietnam.

 And there’s another reason I choose it as the starting place for our itinerary through Vietnam.
-Namely, because Ho Chi Minh’s (Siagon’s) a great introduction to the food, culture, and people of Vietnam.
+Namely, Ho Chi Minh’s (Saigon’s) is a great introduction to the food, culture, and people of Vietnam.

 The city’s vibrant, exhilarating, and extremely chaotic.
-In Saigon, you have to relearn everyday skills you take for granted in normal life… like crossing a street.
+In Saigon, you need to relearn everyday skills you take for granted in normal life… like crossing a street.